Surfing, Bodyboarding, Wave Ski Riding and Stand-Up Paddling

 Student Pre-Requisites and Experience

-Participating students must possess either a Surf Life Saving Association (SLSA) Surf Survival Certificate or an Australian Professional Ocean Lifeguard Association (APOLA) Ocean Safety Surfer Award.
+Participating students must possess either a Surf Life Saving Association (SLSA) Surf Survival Certificate, Australian Professional Ocean Lifeguard Association (APOLA) Ocean Safety Surfer Award or higher level award.
 The teacher-in-charge must ensure that each intending participant is competent swimmer and demonstrate under teacher supervision that they are capable of swimming 200m, in a still water pool not less than 25m in length, in under 5 minutes.
 This is an annual requirement.

 Additionally students should be assessed annually in rescue techniques and first aid/emergency care procedures.